Unitary Coupled-Cluster based Self-Consistent Electron Propagator Theory for Electron-Detached and Electron-Attached

 The qUCCSD ground-state amplitude equations are equivalent to $\bar{H}_{ai} = 0 $ and $\bar{H}_{ab,ij} = 0$.
 Accordingly, $\bar{H}_{ai}$ consists of all contributions from the single-commutator and double-commutator terms,

 The $\bar{H}_{ab,ij}$ contains all terms from the bare Hamiltonian up to the double-commutator,

-\begin{suppinfo} See the Supporting Information for computational details (molecular geometries and basis sets) and for complete lists of individual IPs and EAs for the five benchmark datasets computed with IP/EA-UCC3 and IP/EA-qUCCSD. \end{suppinfo}
+\begin{suppinfo} See the Supporting Information for computational details (molecular geometries and basis sets) and for complete lists of individual {VIPs} and {VEAs} for the five benchmark datasets computed with IP/EA-UCC3 and IP/EA-qUCCSD. \end{suppinfo}